AnAppleCore/Atari_Playground/README.md

 A: 108 Atari games including Pong, Breakout, SpaceInvaders, and more.

 **Q: How do I visualize results?**
-A: MP4 videos and PNG metric plots are automatically generated in `outputs/` during training.
+A: PNG metric plots are automatically generated in `outputs/` during training.
+Videos are only generated if you use the `--save-video` flag (disabled by default to save memory during long training runs).

 **Q: Can I modify parameters?**
 A: Yes!
 See the "Training Parameters" section above for all available options.